aljunepio/todo-list-fe/README.md

-# This is an example of todo list with Vite and React.
-Initially this is for live coding exam for 15 mins but I just continue it to also practice myself
+# This is a simple to-do list project built with Vite and React.
+It started as a 15-minute live coding exam but evolved into a personal practice exercise.